ayoade96/Avax-exrcise1/README.md

-# Meta Smart Contract
+# Damba Smart Contract

-This is a Solidity smart contract called `Meta` that demonstrates the use of `require()`, `assert()`, and `revert()` statements.
-The contract allows the owner to set a variable `a` and provides three functions to showcase the use of these statements.
+This repository features a Solidity smart contract named `Damba` that exemplifies the utilization of `require()`, `assert()`, and `revert()` statements.
+The contract enables the owner to set a variable `z` and includes three functions to demonstrate the implementation of these statements.

 ## License

-This code is released under the MIT License.
-See [LICENSE](LICENSE) for more information.
+This code is provided under the MIT License.
+Refer to [LICENSE](LICENSE) for additional details.

 ## Smart Contract Details